Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

 When a primitive pseudo orbit contained a single encounter, we generated its partner pseudo orbits by reordering links.
 Partner primitive pseudo orbits for a pseudo orbit with multiple encounters are primitive pseudo orbits where the links have again been reordered, although this reordering must respect the connectivity of the encounters, so outgoing links follow incoming links at an encounter.
-However, we will see that, although summing over all such reorderings is in principle complicated, we can extend a cancellation scheme we develop for pseudo orbits with a single encounter to evaluate the sums we need without explicitly formulating all reorderings.
+In section \ref{sec:contributions mult enc various} we will see that we can extend a parity argument we develop for pseudo orbits with a single encounter to evaluate a sum over all partner pseudo orbits without explicitly formulating all reorderings.